-Her coccyx is 50% better after external mobilisation of the coccyx, and a coccyx cushion that she made from these plans: Coccyx pillow ...
+Her coccyx is 50% better after external mobilisation of the coccyx, and a cushion that she made from these plans.

 Neck, rib and back pain are almost over with chiropractic help, but that little coccyx is being stubborn.
 May still have to do an internal though neither of us relish it.

-the pelvic 'corset' of course are vital for good spinal and organ health, but the third, the deep pelvic muscles are the most often neglected.
-To maintain good spinal posture and healthy internal organs, it is vital that these muscles have continuous, partial contraction (tonus), quite apart from any conscious control.
+The pelvic "corset" of course is vital for the well-being of the spine, bladder and uterus, but the third, the deep pelvic muscles are the most often neglected.
+To maintain good posture and healthy internal organs, it is vital that they have continuous, partial contraction (tonus), quite apart from any conscious control.

-Note how the vagina and urethra pass through the PC muscle.
-A healthy PC promotes greater pleasure in coitus and prevents a leaking bladder during and after pregnancy, and in old age.
+Note how the vagina and urethra pass through the PC.
+The healthy muscle promotes greater pleasure in coitus and prevents a leaking bladder during and after pregnancy, and in old age.